why Bed Bath & Beyond Inc. [BBBY] is a Good Choice for Investors After New Price Target of $1.74

-Bed Bath & Beyond Inc. [NASDAQ: BBBY] slipped around -0.44 points on Friday, while shares priced at $3.35 at the close of the session, down -11.61%.
+Bed Bath & Beyond Inc. [NASDAQ: BBBY] gained 1.19% on the last trading session, reaching $2.55 price per share at the time.
 The company report on January 19, 2023 that Bed Bath & Beyond Inc. Receives Notice from NASDAQ Regarding Delayed Quarterly Report.

 Sponsored